tomSDoesCode/DiscordEchoBot/README.md

 + change how user state is managed so each users state is independent from their state in another server
 + add locks to prevent race conditions
 + setup docker image
-+ refactor the say function so
++ refactor the say function so the psuedo Context class hack can be removed
++ remove the psuedo Context class hack
 + add other voice options